wkoszolko/wkoszolko.github.io/_posts/2021-03-10-false-sharing.md

 ### Conclusion

 * `@Contended` solves problem of false-sharing
 * This annotation is used in multiple internal java classes.
-Notable mentions: Thread, ForkJoinPool, ConccurentHashMap.
+Notable mentions: `Thread`, `ForkJoinPool`, `ConccurentHashMap`.
 * You should know memory layout of objects
 * Remember, this approach is not a silver bullet.